FlyingRhenquest/RequirementsManager/README.md

  * Javascript API for Nodes
  * Support for writing graphs to a PostgreSQL database
  * Support for reading graphs from a PostgreSQL database
+ * Python API for loading and saving nodes.

  Nodes are just data.
 They can be fit together in any way, but there is almost nothing right now that actually does so.
 You can just stick